-Recently, I talked to some of my folks to keep myself updated about the ongoing development in Khokana, denizens of the small community comprised of 100 % Newāh or Newār indigenous people group in the outskirt of Kathmandu valley, Nepal.
-They were telling me that real estate business is the most thriving one at present in Nepal.
-Local people are selling their lands like never before.
-News, therefore, was shocking but not utterly unexpected.
-It is shocking because Nepalese and especially Newāh hardly ever sell inheritance from their forefathers, unless they migrate somewhere or they had no other option to support the family.
-In the meantime, it is also not unexpected, since people are prone to highest living standard and tend to maintain their status quo accordingly.
+Recently, I talked to my folks to keep myself updated about the ongoing development in Khokana.
+I grew up in a small community of 100 % Newāh or Newār indigenous people group in the outskirt of Kathmandu valley, Nepal.
+They informed me that real estate business is thriving.
+Locals are selling their lands like never before.
+It was not utterly unexpected, yet shocking that Nepalese, especially Newāh, hardly ever sell inheritance from their forefathers, unless they migrate somewhere or they had no other option to support the family.
+They tend to maintain their status quo accordingly.

-What we see in this picture is in the verge of becoming a history, if the selling of lands ratio goes exponentially high every year like past years.
+What we see in this picture is on the verge of becoming history, if selling lands continues in this ratio.
 Apparently, the landscape of this suburb community is gradually changing – once remarkably moderate and spacious traditional houses have dwarfed amid the erection of concrete taller houses.
 There is nothing ethically or socially wrong on constructing a concrete taller house.
-That is a good thing for anyone to have, if possible.
-However, cultural aspects cannot be overlooked.
-When you lose the cultural aspects of Newāh, you bury the whole identity of Newāh, as everything Newāh can associate with is so distinctive than any other people group.
-The way you build a house and its facet can say enough that you live in Newāh community.
+That might be a good thing or maybe a dream for someone to have it.
+However, it comes with a steep price.
+You are ripping off a part of your cultural heritage from you.
+There are many cities in the western world in Italy and Greece where they have embraced the modernity while also preserving their cultural identity.
+The distinctive marker of Newah or the Newahness has much to do with the land and the traditional house as well.
+The way you build a house and its facet can say enough of your heritage.